-Undoubtedly the best way to experience South Luangwa is to be in your own safari vehicle.
-A Luangwa self-drive safari gives you the freedom to plan for your own interests and move at your own pace plus adds the thrill of spotting wildlife at your leisure.
+Undoubtedly the best way to experience South Luangwa is to be in your own (safari) vehicle.
+A Luangwa self-drive exploration and guided service when needed, gives you the freedom to plan for your own interests and move at your own pace plus adds the thrill of spotting wildlife at your leisure.

 Our number one tip; Please…respect wildlife and other humans!